vals-productions/sqlighter/README.md

 goal is to provide ability to execute pretty much any SQL statements at either of the platforms with single and simple interface without dependencies on existing platform specific implementations.

+It is up to you how to setup j2objc conversions for business logics conversions of your project.
+You do it in whichever way works for you.
+There is no dependency here.
+Most likely you already have something by setup now.
+You just have to include provided classes and interfaces into your Android project on one side, and iOS / Objective C modules/protocols at the other side.
+Then see guidelines and usage examples provided in the documentation.

+You can also check Android and iOS demo projects that are part of this repository.

 ```
    Android                            iOS